mtmanning93/craft-front/README.md

         color also represents a sense of stability.
 Which is relatable to the target audience.
 -   **#4682B4**
-    -   The 'steel blue' color was used througout the site as an accent color to highlight varios items, mainly the user Avatar and 'add company' button, representing trust and professionalism.
+    -   The 'steel blue' color was used throughout the site as an accent color to highlight various items, mainly the user Avatar and the 'add company' button, representing trust and professionalism.
 -   **#f0ad4e**
     -   'Warning yellow' catches the eye against the more plain background colors.
-It was used in the aplicaiton to draw attention to important elements, such as, the main action button component.
-Warning yellow is again relatable to the target audience as it often used in their industrys to gain attention.
+It was used in the application to draw attention to important elements, such as the main action button component.
+Warning yellow is again relatable to the target audience as it often used in their industries to gain attention.
 -   **#f5f5f5**
-    -   A light background color was needed for 'white space' in the site, to contrast against the main content background, and dark fonts.
+    -   A light background color was needed for 'white space' in the site, to contrast against the main content background and dark fonts.

 #### Fonts

 The fonts chosen were imported from [Google Fonts](https://fonts.google.com/).
 The main font used throughout the site was 'Titillium Web'.
-Titillium Web is a versatile font that was easily adaptable to different font elements.
+Titillium Web is a versatile font that is easily adaptable to different font elements.
 Whether it's used in headings, subheadings, or body text, the font remains easy to read.
-As a sans serif font it is simple and clear.
+As a sans serif font, it is simple and clear.

 ![An example of Titillium Web in different font sizes](README_images/ux/fonts.png)